 Over the years Waterfront Toronto has complied with all relevant accessibility policies and practices.
-In 2014, per the requirement of the AODA, Waterfront Toronto developed a Five-year Accessibility Plan (also referred to as the Multi-Year Accessibility Plan 2014-2018).
+In 2014, per the requirement of the AODA, Waterfront Toronto developed a five-year accessibility plan referred to as the Multi-Year Accessibility Plan 2014-2018.

-In 2017, under the Design of Public Spaces Standards (Ontario Regulation 413/12, made under AODA), Waterfront Toronto committed to meet new requirements related to obtaining services and maintaining accessible parts of public spaces.
-The Design of Public Spaces Standards under the Integrated Accessibility Standards Regulation (IASR) requires that newly constructed or redeveloped public spaces, including recreational trails, beach access routes, outdoor public use eating areas, outdoor play spaces, exterior paths of travel, accessible parking, obtaining services and maintenance are accessible.
+In 2017, under the Design of Public Spaces Standards (DOPS, Ontario Regulation 413/12, made under AODA), Waterfront Toronto committed to meeting new requirements related to obtaining services and maintaining accessible parts of public spaces.
+The DOPS, under the Integrated Accessibility Standards Regulation (IASR), requires that newly constructed or redeveloped public spaces are accessible, including recreational trails, beach access routes, outdoor public use eating areas, outdoor play spaces, exterior paths of travel and parking, and that accessible elements are maintained.
 In addition, Waterfront Toronto aims to comply with and exceed, where applicable, the minimum requirements for barrier-free design as per the Ontario Building Code.
+(OBC).

-Since 2018, Waterfront Toronto has maintained all accessibility practices and fine-tuned them to align with feedback to ensure ongoing identification, removal, and prevention of accessibility barriers.
+Since 2018, Waterfront Toronto has maintained all accessibility practices and finetuned them to align with feedback to ensure ongoing identification, removal, and prevention of accessibility barriers.
 Waterfront Toronto continues to provide an Accessibility Compliance Report, as required, to ensure compliance with the IASR under the AODA.

-4. Referenced Standards
+4. Reference Standards

-The Waterfront Accessibility Design Guidelines build upon existing standards, including those that exceed minimum legislation such as the City of Toronto's Accessibility Design Guidelines, and highlight requirements that are specific to Toronto's waterfront and that are not covered in other standards.
-In most instances, requirements in the Guidelines will exceed the minimum legislated requirements in the Ontario Building Code (OBC) and the Accessibility for Ontarians with Disability Act, Design of Public Spaces Standards.
+The Guidelines build upon existing standards, including those that exceed minimum legislation such as the City of Toronto's Accessibility Design Guidelines (TADG), and highlight requirements that are specific to Toronto's waterfront and that are not covered in other standards.
+In most instances, requirements in the Guidelines will exceed the minimum legislated requirements in the OBC, AODA, and DOPS.